kirupa-racquet-club/kirupa-playground-free-play/README.md

 Kirupa Playground Free Play
 ===========================

-No rules, no restrictions, anything goes, learn as you go, and try not to kill anyone.
+No rules, no restrictions, anything goes, learn as you go, and try not to hurt anyone.

 Things to Know